database64128/youtube-dl-wpf/README.md

 ## Features

 - Toggle 🌃 Dark Mode and 🔆 Light Mode.
+- Update `youtube-dl` on startup.
 - List available formats.
 - Override video and audio formats.
-- Prompt to update `youtube-dl`.
+- Toggle metadata embedding.
-- Toggle thumbnail and subtitles downloads.
+- Toggle thumbnail and subtitles embedding.
-- Set custom `ffmpeg` and `youtube-dl` path.
+- Custom `ffmpeg` and `youtube-dl` path.
 - Custom proxy support.

+## Known Issues

+- Output only updates after the process exits.
+- UI freezes when the process is started.
+- The implementation of AppSettings is nasty.
+An Event Aggregator should be used instead.

 ## License